 Have you ever visited a town so charming you think to yourself, “Why haven’t I been here before?”
 That’s exactly what I thought when I visited Marietta, Ohio.
 Brick streets, gorgeous restored Victorian buildings and homes, centuries of history, outdoor adventures and welcoming locals whose pride in their community is contagious, makes Marietta one of my favorite towns in Ohio!
-Here are 5 Reasons you should visit Marietta, Ohio.
+Keep reading for the best things to do in Marietta, Ohio.

 Looking for more about Marietta, Ohio?
 Read Discovering Marietta, Ohio’s Historical Past.